Redirecting Behavior: A Guide for Early Childhood Educators

 Physical redirection

-Redirecting with a cue
+Redirection with a cue

 Source

-Pros and cons of redirecting behavior
+Pros of redirecting behavior:

 With a tool like brightwheel's classroom management feature, your teachers can message families directly and share classroom highlights and milestones instantly.
 This allows your staff to build positive relationships with families and easily track observations about children's progress.